 Key Findings

-- Most legal teams obsess over contract review time, budget variance, and matter duration — all operational metrics — while ignoring whether legal work actually helped the business grow or reduce risk.
+- Most legal teams track contract review time, budget variance, and matter duration — all operational metrics — while ignoring whether legal work actually helped the business grow or reduce risk.

-- While 54% of CEOs view legal as business leaders or mentors, only 29% of middle managers see them as trusted advisors, and 33% view them as just service providers.
+- 54% of respondents believe their CEOs see Legal as business leaders or mentors — but only 29% think middle managers view them as trusted advisors, and 33% believe they’re seen merely as service providers.